DiogoRibeiro7/nosql-databases-labs/exercises/mongo_db_practice_shell.md

   { _id: ObjectId("5c9fa42ae5c2dfe9b3729c03") },
   {
     $set: {
-      synopsis: "The dwarves, along with Bilbo Baggins and Gandalf the Grey, continue their quest to reclaim Erebor, their homeland, from Smaug.
-Bilbo Baggins is in possession of a mysterious and magical ring."
+      synopsis:
-    }
+        "The dwarves, along with Bilbo Baggins and Gandalf the Grey, continue their quest to reclaim Erebor, their homeland, from Smaug.
+Bilbo Baggins is in possession of a mysterious and magical ring.", },
   }
 );
 ```